 - Astigmatism – Blurry, distorted vision at both near and far distances.
 This is caused by an irregularly shaped cornea that scatters light as it enters your eye, making it focus at multiple points instead of a single location.

 - Presbyopia – A refractive error that is caused by the normal aging process.
 The natural lens inside your eye becomes harder and inflexible, making it difficult to focus on close objects.
 Presbyopia is the reason why people over the age of 40 typically need reading glasses or bifocals.

 Glasses and contact lenses are the most common method of correcting refractive errors.
 However, some patients with a more active lifestyle may want a permanent treatment that will eliminate – or at least reduce – their dependence on eyewear.
 LASIK eye surgery and PRK can correct many different cases of myopia, hyperopia, and astigmatism by reshaping the surface of your cornea, allowing light to bend correctly for the first time.

 Presbyopia cannot be corrected with LASIK since it is a problem with your lens, not your cornea.
 Instead, certain premium lens implants can correct presbyopia, eliminating the need for reading glasses or bifocals.
 Dr. Brooks will discuss all of your treatment options with you in detail during your appointment.

-If you have further question about refractive errors, please contact Brooks Eye Associates today or call (972) 737-1181 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you have further question about refractive errors, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.